isaaclee12/ScheduleMaker/README.md

    ```sh
    git clone https://github.com/isaaclee12/ScheduleMaker.git
    ```
-2. Run the app (npm install will be performed automatically)
+2. Run the app (npm install will be performed automatically, and the server and client will be run concurrently)
   ```npm start```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>